How I Saved $75 At Citizens Bank Park

 What could you do with that $75 while you’re in town?
 Get a nice souvenir, like a jersey?
 Enjoy a nice meal in Center City?
 Or even get yourself some gray sweats for the authentic “Rocky running up the Art Museum steps” experience?

 Your mileage may vary, of course.
-But everything that I pulled out of my bag o’ tricks that night…and lots of other hip smarts…are all contained in the Citizens Bank Park E-Guide.
+But everything that I pulled out of my bag o’ tricks that night…and lots of other hip smarts…are all contained in this handy little guide to the bank.
 You can own it now for a paltry $6.99!

 That’s just one case study…I will be including more in the future.
 But needless to say, you can save money with any Ballpark E-Guide…they’re all packed to the gills with insider knowledge to make you a smarter fan no matter what the situation.
 Sometimes with as much as $75 left over!